 Natalie Hampton was twelve years old and the new girl at school when she started getting bullied.
 By the end of the seventh grade, things had escalated so much that she was physically attacked three times in the space of two weeks.

-“I was coming home sobbing with bleeding red scratch marks down my faces and bruises” Natalie recalls.
+“I was coming home sobbing with bleeding red scratch marks down my face and bruises,” Natalie recalls.

 When she reported these incidents to her school’s administration, nothing happened.
 Instead, she was blamed and asked to see a counselor to help her uncover why she was getting bullied.

-It wasn’t until she moved to a new school that the bullying stopped and that she felt safe at school again.
-Even though she was having a much better experience and had great new friends, she started to feel guilty thinking of other bullied kids that don’t get a chance to break away by changing school and felt compelled to do something.
+It wasn’t until she moved to a new school that the bullying stopped, and she felt safe at school again.
+Even though she was having a much better experience and had great new friends, she started feeling guilty thinking of other bullied kids who don’t get a chance to break away by changing schools ; she felt compelled to do something.

-That urge led her to develop and launch the Sit With Us app to facilitate lunch meetups amongst students so that no student would have to sit alone at lunch.
+That urge led her to develop and launch the Sit With Us app to facilitate lunch meetups amongst students, so that no student would have to sit alone..

-RSG: How did the ideas specifically for an app come up or did you consider other ideas before you landed on the app idea?
+RSG: How did the ideas specifically for an app develop, or did you consider other ideas before you landed on the app idea?

-Natalie: I know I wanted to do something but I didn’t know what.
-And so I tested out a lot of things and did a ton of research and one thing that’s super popular is a lot of elementary schools is a buddy bench where if you like want friends, you sit on the bench and someone will come find you.
+Natalie: I know I wanted to do something, but I didn’t know what.
+And so I tested out a lot of things and did a ton of research and one thing that’s super popular at a lot of elementary schools is a buddy bench, where if you want friends, you sit on the bench and someone will come find you.
 But I feel like that’s really vulnerable.
 And so I was trying to find a way for kids who need to find a place to sit at lunch to be able to identify themselves, but not in a way that’s vulnerable or that would require them to essentially open themselves up to getting bullied.